Txbias/ControlAnticheat/README.md

 - /cac info [player] - Shows which cheats were detected.
 - /cac reload - Reloads the config.
 - /cac notify - Toggles your notifications
+- /cac setup [command] - Lets you set the ban command
 - /ping [player] - Lets you see the ping of yourself or of another player

 ### Permissions: